AthenZ/athenz/docs/token_expiration.md

-By default, Athenz ZTS server allows principals to request access and role tokens with a maximum expiry of 30 days.
+By default, Athenz ZTS server allows principals to request access tokens with a maximum expiry of 30 days.
 However, the domain administrator has the capability to specify a maximum expiry limit for a given role or the full domain.
 This allows the domain administrators to control access to specific roles (or domains) such that